 You need to remove all the content of the basement.
 Normally, you don’t need to disconnect your overhead services.
 You need to disconnect sewer, water, furnace, gas, and hot water tank.
 You also need to remove any brickwork that will not be raised, as well as any lean-tos or porches before raising your house.

 Moving the entire house is a big undertaking.
 But, with preparation and logistical planning, you can do a lot of work ahead of time to ensure that you’re minimizing your risk.
 Look into the options that you have and research the background of the company that will be moving the house.
-The time and effort you put into planning everything can help you to save a lot of headache, and your home can get relocated smoothly.
+The time and effort you put into planning everything can help you to save a lot of headaches, and your home can get relocated smoothly.